 The school works closely with a range of agencies who support the pupils in school.
 There is regular contact with the Speech and Language Therapist, the Physio therapist team, Occupational Therapy, Healthy Families team, specialist teachers for hearing and visual impairments, dietitians and paediatricians, the link Educational Psychologist and CAMHs representatives.
 There are also regular meetings with ICDS to monitor the pupil's placements, which includes attendance, behaviour and general concerns which require monitoring.

-Staff also have access to the Tackling Emerging Threats team for advice and support with any issues.
+Staff also have access to the Education, Safeguarding, Health and Wellbeing Hub (previously Tackling Emerging Threats team) for advice and support with any issues.